pauljhill/DSR-Software/README.md

 This feature is used when generating PDF documents with complete equipment details.

+## PDF Generation

+The application can automatically generate PDF documents for shows:
+1. It loads the show data from the database
+2. Fills in a template PDF with show details
+3. Expands equipment shorthand into detailed specifications
+4. Saves the completed PDF in the show's folder

+Generated PDFs can be viewed directly in the application or downloaded.

 ## License

 This software is proprietary and confidential.

+## Support

+For support inquiries, please contact the development team.